being0/bol_kalah/README.md

 ## Components

-To design app server the following components have been developed:
+To design the app server the following components have been developed:

 * **KalahController**